 Nagoya University, founded in 1939, is recognized for its innovative approach to education.
 Four of its alumni have received the Nobel Prize, reflecting its academic excellence.

-• About 13% of your students are foreign, creating a multicultural environment.
+- About 13% of its students are foreigners, creating a multicultural environment.

-• Located in Nagoya, one of the main industrial cities in Japan.
+- Located in Nagoya, one of Japan’s main industrial cities.

-The University of Tsukuba is one of the oldest in Japan, with roots dating back to 1872.
+Tsukuba University is one of the oldest in Japan, with roots dating back to 1872.
 Its modern campus is the largest in the country, covering 258 hectares.

 Founded in 1949, Kobe University, or Shindai, is located in Hyogo.
-Although it is relatively new, it is one of the most prestigious universities in Japan, especially in economics and international studies.
+Although relatively new, it is one of the most prestigious universities in Japan, especially in economics and international studies.

-• Campus with a view of the Seto Inland Sea, creating an inspiring environment.
+- Campus overlooking the Seto Inland Sea, creating an inspiring environment.

 11. Kyushu University (Kyushu Daigaku)

-Located in Fukuoka, Kyushu University is one of the leading educational institutions in Japan.
+Located in Fukuoka, Kyushu University is one of Japan’s leading educational institutions.
 Founded in 1911, it is known for its research in engineering, medicine, and environmental sciences.
 Its main campus, Itoshima, offers modern infrastructure integrated with nature.

 Highlights: